-Tampere University was formed at the beginning of 2019 when two previously separate universities, Tampere University of Technology and the University of Tampere, merged into one.
+Tampere University is a community of 21,000 students and over 4,000 staff members.
+The University was formed in 2019 when two previously separate universities, Tampere University of Technology and the University of Tampere, merged into one.
 The University of Tampere was first established in 1925 and Tampere University of Technology in 1965.
 Thus, Tampere University has many decades’ experience in educating university students.

+We are one of the most multidisciplinary universities in Finland and we offer various inspiring programs conducted in English.
 Education at Tampere University is based on the latest research knowledge, strong lifelong partnerships and close collaboration with society and working life.
-Studies at Tampere University provide you with high-quality education and give you excellent opportunities to form a global network of both professional and academic colleagues.
+As a student, you will receive a world-class education in a unique learning environment.
+Studies at Tampere University will give you excellent opportunities to form a global network of both professional and academic colleagues.

 Research at Tampere University focuses especially on topics related to technology, health, and society.
 Numerous research groups and networks operate in our community conducting multidisciplinary and diverse studies across organizational boundaries.